terryollila/dsc-mod-5-project-online-ds-ft-100719/README_old_2.md

 ### Heavy Drinking

-Not sure why this one didn't work out, aside from the fact that the data set was culled with mental illness in mind rather than drinking, but many of the features should have been the same.
+Not sure why this one didn't work out, aside from the fact that the data set was culled with mental illness in mind, but many of the features should have been the same.
 Something I would have explored with more time, but it wasn't the primary interest.

 ```python